Cannibal (EP): Commercial performance

+North America

-In the United States, Cannibal debuted on the Billboard 200 chart on the week of December 2, 2010 at number fifteen.
-The EP sold 74,000 copies in its first week of release.
+In the United States, Cannibal debuted on the Billboard 200 chart on the week of December 2, 2010 at number fifteen, selling 74,000 copies in its first week of release.
 The following week the album dropped twenty-six positions to position forty-one selling an additional 26,200 copies.
-After being present on the chart for two months the album surpassed 250,000 copies in sales.
-In December 2018, the album received a platinum certification by the Recording Industry Association of America (RIAA) for sales of 1,000,000 units.
-In Canada, Cannibal entered and peaked at number fourteen on the Canadian Albums Chart.
+After being present on the chart for two months the album sold 250,000 copies.
+The album has since received a 2× Platinum certification by the Recording Industry Association of America (RIAA) for sales of two million album-equivalent units.
+In Canada, Cannibal entered and peaked at number 14 on the Billboard Canadian Albums Chart.

+Oceania

+In New Zealand following the release of Cannibal, her debut album Animal re-entered the RMNZ chart at number 34 as its reissue Animal + Cannibal, on the date issued November 29, 2010.
+Its re-entry on the chart also counted towards the stand-alone EP's debut position.
+On its fifth week, Animal + Cannibal re-entered the RMNZ chart on the date issued February 28, 2011, reaching an eventual peak position of 22, spending a total of 6 weeks on the chart, which also counted towards Animal's full 31 weeks on chart.
+Animal + Cannibal also appeared on the New Zealand end of year top 50 albums chart, ranking at number 30.